 They investigate reports of both:

-- hard fraud – which is planning false claims such as staging an accident or falsely reporting a vehicle stolen – as well as
+- Hard fraud – which is planning false claims such as staging an accident or falsely reporting a vehicle stolen; and

 Here at Colorado Legal Defense Group, we have represented literally thousands of people charged with fraud, including insurance fraud.
 In our experience, the following three defenses have proven very effective with prosecutors, judges, and juries.

-Claiming you had no criminal intent is our strongest defense because prosecutors have no way to prove what was going on inside your head definitively.
-All they have to rely on is circumstantial evidence, which can often be subjective.3
+Claiming you had no criminal intent is our strongest defense because prosecutors have no way to prove what was going on inside your head.
+All they have to rely on is circumstantial evidence, which is subjective.3

-We see cases all the time where someone who has a grudge against someone else levies false allegations in an attempt to get them into trouble.
+We see cases all the time where someone with a grudge levies false allegations at someone else.
 Sometimes, they even commit crimes themselves by forging paperwork in order to back up their false accusations.

 In these cases, we heavily investigate your accuser’s recorded communications (such as text messages) in search of their motivations to lie.
-Once we show the prosecutors that we have enough evidence to impeach the accuser’s credibility, they may agree to drop your case.
+Once we show the prosecutors we have enough evidence to impeach your accuser’s credibility, they may agree to drop your case.

 If the officers in your case may have conducted an unlawful search and seizure, then we would ask the judge to suppress any unlawfully obtained evidence.
 If the judge agrees, the D.A. may be left with too little proof to convict you.